datagrok-ai/public/help/compute/scripting.md

 Datagrok identifies and resolves environments by their names.
 If an environment referred in a script wasn't previously used, it will first be created on the
-[Datagrok Compute Server](../admin/compute-vm.md).
+[Compute Virtual Machine](../develop/admin/architecture-details.md#compute-virtual-machine).
 This may take up to several minutes.
 If it was used at least once, a previously created environment will be re-used with no delay to run the script.

 #### Specify environment in-place